supernovaria/notes/content/Expected Growth.md

 ---
 Jump to [[Expected Growth#Update Month 7|Update Month 7]] (wip)
 _Epistemic Status:_ non-serious/jovial; I don't actually care about it but had fun exploring the extrapolations.
+Note: Images seem to often not load here; they are mostly showing excel tables.

 ---